 - Pro Bono Matters—We provide nation-wide counsel to a variety of nonprofit organizations dedicated to serving the underserved.
 This gives attorneys exposure to a large spectrum of legal issues, ranging from basic corporate questions to time-sensitive and complex matters, both corporate and litigation.
 For more on the firm’s pro bono activities, click here.

 In addition to the programs listed here, lawyers further advance their skills and knowledge by working on cases, deals and other matters as members of client service teams.

 Our assignments add to your training.

 We seek to staff our matters in a way that provides learning opportunities for associates.
-Generally, the number of lawyers working on a matter is relatively small so that junior associates work closely with partners.
-Care is taken to give the associate an overview of the matter and an opportunity to see the particular project through to its conclusion.
+Junior associates work closely with partners, and care is taken to give each associate an overview of the matter and an opportunity to see the particular project through to its conclusion.
+Young associates also get "hands on" experience through our "shadowing" program in which they work alongside a senior lawyer on a client matter without billing time to the client.
 Each associate gains increased responsibilities as quickly as his or her professional development allows.
-Over the past several years, we have increased our representation of clients in smaller matters to provide associates with greater opportunities for front-line experience.

 Close attention is given to the progress of each associate.